KomodoPlatform/dPoW/doc/bible.md

 Notary nodes achieving a regional top 5 ranking are eligible to submit a candidacy for an additional notary node for each region they held a top 5 position in at the ranking snapshot date.

+Notary nodes who are not in their regional top 5 at the end of the season can reapply for a single node in each of the region(s) they previously served in.

 <b>No notary can hold more than 2 nodes in a single region, or more than 6 nodes in total.</b>

 The Komodo Notary Node Elections are stake weighted, meaning that those who hold more KMD have more voting power in the election.
 The process works as follows.